VirtCode/hypr-dynamic-cursors/README.md

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/7b8289e7-9dd2-4b57-b406-4fa28779a260

 ### shake to find
 The plugin supports shake to find, akin to how KDE Plasma, MacOS, etc. do it.
 It can also be extensively configured and is enabled by default.
 It also supports using [hyprcursor](https://github.com/hyprwm/hyprcursor) for high resolution cursor images.
+The magnification can also be triggered as a dispatcher instead of on shake.
 If you only want shake to find, and no weird cursor behaviour, you can disable the above modes with the mode `none`.

 https://github.com/user-attachments/assets/1346101e-4e62-4ba2-a1df-5940e0706514